Global Guardian: Global Guardian and September 11 Attacks

 "The day's exercise was designed to run a range of scenarios, including a "traditional" simulated hijack in which politically motivated perpetrators commandeer an aircraft, land on a Cuba-like island, and seek asylum."

-The National Commission on Terrorist Attacks Upon the United States investigated the possibility that Vigilant Guardian preparations compromised the military's response to the attacks on September 11.
+The 9/11 Commission investigated the possibility that Vigilant Guardian preparations compromised the military's response to the September 11 attacks.
 They concluded that the exercise may have had, in fact, the effect of expediting the response to the attacks.